wenlab-2023/wenlab-2023.github.io/content/authors/ALI/_index.md

 ---
 # Display name
-title: Clara Rodriguez
+title: Ali Eshtehardi

 # Full Name (for SEO)
-first_name: Clara
+first_name: Ali
-last_name: Rodriguez
+last_name: Eshtehardi

 # Is this the primary user of the site?
 superuser: true